alekonko/dns-stress/README.md

-# DNS Stress Test
+# DNS Stress Test Tools

-Questo progetto esegue test di risoluzione DNS su una lista di domini utilizzando diversi server DNS.
-Può eseguire i test in modalità sincrona o asincrona e visualizzare i risultati in un grafico.
+This project provides tools to test the performance of DNS resolution using multiple DNS servers and domains.

 ## Requisiti